HippoBaro/ultramarine/docs/getting_started.md

 An [`actor reference`](/api/doc_ultramarine__actor_ref.md#standardese-ultramarine__actor_ref-Actor-) is a trivial object that you can use to refer to an actor.
 They are forgeable, copiable and movable.
 Because Ultramarine is a [Virtual Actor](http://research.microsoft.com/apps/pubs/default.aspx?id=210931) framework, you do not need to *create* any actor.
 They are created as needed.

-Now that the interface and calling site for our actor is set-up, we can implement `fibonacci_actor::fib`:
+Now that the interface and calling site for our actor are set-up, we can implement `fibonacci_actor::fib`:

 ```cpp
 seastar::future<int> fibonacci_actor::fib() {